Click to enlarge.

 - Dean or designee

 A selection committee will review application materials and invite strong applicants for in-person interviews.
 The interviews consider the overall strength of the applicant, with specific attention to leadership characteristics, skills, diversity, and academic and experiential backgrounds.
-Applicants will be notified of the results by June 15.
+Applicants will be notified of the results by the end of May.

 Program Welcome and Overview